 All visuals are in black and white, to represent the contrast of light and darkness.
 The projections partially merge on the screen and complement each other - making a collage out of light patterns.
 While the visitors can choose a side, it is impossible to entirely escape the other one - similarly as the voices of opposition are being heard whether we like them or not.

-The installation is accompanied by 4.0 surround sound, with each channel affected by separate delay and reverb, so it circles around the visitors.
-The sound consists of a subtle drone recorded on an analog synthesizer, and granular synthesis of multiple short poems I wrote reflecting on the issues portrayed in the installation.
-The tracks aren't synced, so each loop produces a unique combination.
+The installation is accompanied by 4.0 surround sound, consisting a subtle drone recorded on an analog synthesizer and granular synthesis of multiple short poems I wrote reflecting on the topics portrayed in the installation.
+The tracks aren't synced, so each loop produces a unique combination, and each channel is affected by separate delay and reverb, so it circles around the visitors.

 SCREEN: The centerpiece of the installation is a projection screen suspended from the ceiling.
 It is made out of semi-transparent canvas and stretched between pieces of solid iron, which resonates with the "Duality" concept, as it bolts strong and rigid with soft and flexible materials.